Building Better Organizations

 - Compensation and Benefits: pay, perks, rewards, and recognition

 - Employee Issues: union and labor relations

-- WorkLife Programs: flexible work arrangements, quality of work life, worklife balance, working parents,
+- WorkLife Programs: flexible work arrangements, quality of work life, worklife balance, working parents, and telecommuting

 - Performance Evaluations and Assessments: design of job performance measurement systems for feedback and performance improvement